 It is also an offence under the Crimes Act 1900, punishable by up to 7 years imprisonment to falsely accuse a person of a crime.

 When making a complaint you should provide as much detail as possible to assist us to respond appropriately to your complaint.
 The information you should try to include is:

 - Your name and contact details (you are entitled to remain anonymous if you wish to do so)

 - date, time and location of the incident;

 - the names of people involved, or who could otherwise assist us to resolve your complaint;

-- the names (if known) of the NSW police officers involved;
+- the names (if known) of the NSW Police Force employees involved;

 - details of any documents, records, witnesses etc, that may assist in the resolution of your complaint;

 - what you expect the NSW Police Force to do about your concern; and

 - any other information you consider relevant.

 How will we respond to your complaint?
 What can you expect from us?